Seasonal Camping at its Finest

 Horseshoe Bay sites are large and serviced with 50 amp electrical, water hook-up, and 500 gallon Septic tank. (both grey and black water).
-A standard 15 amp plug is the same type you use at your house to plug in a TV, Stereo, Fridge, Toaster, etc. Roof Air Conditioner, Hair Dryer, Microwave, Electric Kettle, Electric Frying Pan, Coffee Machine, Toaster or Toaster Oven should not be run at the same time on 15-amps or you will trip the circuit breaker.
-Hot water tanks are to be run on propane, not electric on a 15-amp site.
-As long as you understand the electrical limitations, you should be fine on a 15-amp site.
 There are several clean latrines with hand sanitizers along Horseshoe Bay.
 The cost to hire the local Septic truck company to empty your sites septic tank is approximately $70 plus GST.
 Debonair pays for the last pump out of the year.

 Please check again later, subject to change at any time.

 Acorn Alley Seasonal Campsites are situated among beautiful oak trees.
 In this tight-knit community of 24 sites, campers are well acquainted with one another and enjoy close proximity to the modern washrooms and laundromat.
 Acorn Alley sites are large and serviced with 30 amp electrical, water hook-up and 300 gallon underground tank for grey and black water.
 Pump outs for these tanks are approximately $60 plus GST.
 In order to reserve one of these sites, your trailer must be 20 years and newer.